There are more then 100+ Azure services!

 - The importance of the partition key

 - Using the SQL API to query documents

 WHY IS THIS FOR ME?

-The following setup is required on your laptop to attend this workshop:
+The following setup is required on your laptop to attend this course:

-- Visual Studio 2017 Community, Pro or Enterprise with the latest updates and the following Workloads installed:
+- Visual Studio 2017 or 2019 Community, Pro or Enterprise with the latest updates and the following Workloads installed: